THE FIREHOUSE FOODFIGHT

 ADOPT-A-FAMILY | 5,000 POINTS FOR EACH FAMILY

-This aspect of the drive is in partership with Indian Prarie School Dist.
-204 and their programs designed to support homeless families in the district.
-Adopting a family amounts to a total of $150 in gift cards from a spedified listing.
-Please visit the homeapage for details.
+This aspect of the drive is in partnership with Indian Prairie Parent’s Council & the Indian Prairie School Dist.
+204 in support of their Winter Wishes Program designed to support homeless families in the district.
+Adopting a family amounts to a total of $150 in gift cards from a specified listing.
+Please find listing and details below.

 Event Sponsors